All information regarding the necessary civil paperwork can be found here

 Preliminaries

-Marriages at St John Henry’s are, as a rule, restricted to couples where at least one of you is a member of the Personal Ordinariate of the Chair of St Peter.
+Marriages at St John Henry’s are, as a rule, restricted to couples where at least one of you is a member of the Ordinariate of the Chair of St Peter.
 For those of you who are Latin Rite Catholics and have a strong connection with St John Henry’s, a wedding service is possible, but permission will first need to be obtained from your territorial Latin Rite parish.
 If you do not know what this is you will need to contact the Pastoral Centre (for the Diocese of Victoria) at 250.479.1331.
 Wedding services at St John Henry’s are celebrated according to Divine Worship: Occasional Services, the Ordinariate’s official public liturgy, for members of the Ordinariate only.

-Civil paperwork.
-One of the first things you will need to do is to purchase a Marriage Licence from Service BC, available at a local registry.
+4. Civil paperwork.
+Provided the preparation has taken place, and all other preliminaries have been fulfilled, after you have submitted the Wedding Planning Form and met with the Parochial Administrator, you will then need to purchase a Marriage Licence from Service BC, available at a local registry.
+This can take place in the three months prior to your wedding date.
 Please follow the link at the top of the page for all the information you need regarding what is required.
 A Marriage Licence shows that you meet the requirements to get married in BC and gives you the legal right to get married any time within three months from the date the Licence was issued.
 When you receive your Marriage Licence you will also receive a Registration of Marriage form.
-This will need to be completed and signed at the time of your marriage in St John Henry’s.
-At the end of the wedding service the priest will give you a Marriage Statement.
-You can use the Marriage Statement as temporary proof of your marriage until you order an official Marriage Certificate through a registry agent. |
+This will need to be completed and signed on your wedding day. |

 Freedom to Marry